How Many Cups In 300ml

 • Temperature: The volume of liquids can change with temperature.
 Cold liquids will occupy a slightly smaller volume than warm liquids.
 This difference is usually negligible for most recipes, but it's a factor to consider in precise scientific measurements.

 • Ingredient Density: Different ingredients have varying densities.
-For instance, a cup of flour will weigh less than a cup of sugar due to differences in their density.
+Take this case: a cup of flour will weigh less than a cup of sugar due to differences in their density.
 This is another reason why weight measurement is preferred for accurate baking.

 • Measuring Cup Design: The shape and design of measuring cups themselves can slightly influence volume measurements.
 Some cups have a wider base, affecting the accuracy of pouring.
 Using standard and consistently calibrated measuring equipment is essential.